2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 <pre>python getAllPubFacilityData.py</pre>

 # Requirements
-- pytesser
+- pytesser [4] - extract the zip files to the directory with getAllPubFacilityData.py
-- selenium
+- selenium  [2]
-- chrome web driver
+- chrome web driver [5] - put the exe file to the directory with getAllPubFacilityData.py

 # Tested Platform
 - Windows 7